 Please note: Courses may not run if minimum enrolment numbers are not met.
 Music SA apologies for any inconvenience caused.

-*CUA30915 Certificate III in Music Industry is delivered under a third party arrangement with the College of Sound and Music Production (COSAMP) RTO Code: 41549.
+CUA30915 Certificate III in Music Industry is delivered under a third party arrangement with COSAMP – RTO Code 41549.
 The AQF certification will be issued by COSAMP.

 Many Secondary Schools in SA are now delivering VET Music Programs, and there are excellent resources available.
 The cost becomes prohibitive however where there are only a few students who are wishing to engage with the program.

-The Music SA VET programs are perfect for schools where there are 1 – 5 students who are wishing to earn a VET qualification and where the school does not have the capacity to support these programs internally.
-Importantly, the Music SA VET program has direct links to the music industry, providing hands on experience, volunteer opportunities and networks that are not offered or available elsewhere.
+The COSAMP VET programs delivered at Music SA’s training facilities are perfect for schools where there are 1 – 5 students who are wishing to earn a VET qualification and where the school does not have the capacity to support these programs internally.
+Importantly, if you study with COSAMP at Music SA, the VET program has direct links to the music industry, providing hands on experience, volunteer opportunities and networks that are not offered or available elsewhere.

 Why Should I Study a VET Course?